 “Consider joining us for a Postgraduate Diploma at Carey.
 Choose from a wide range of topics with incredible lecturers who will walk alongside you in doing research that matters.”

-– Dr Christa McKirland, Acting Director, Carey Graduate School
+– Dr Christa McKirland, Lecturer, Carey Graduate School

 This programme is equivalent to one year full-time study of 120 credits at level 8, comprising:

-and a further 90 credits of Level 8 Courses
+and a further 90 credits at Level 8 (3 courses) from the following options:

+Public theology is “the church reflectively engaging with those within and outside its institutions on issues of common interest and for the common good” (Day and Kim).
 This course explores the church’s biblical, theological, and historical resources for the task of public theology and public witness to the gospel.
+We will critically examine models of public theology and a range of cases studies that will equip us to engage theologically with contemporary issues in society.
 Students will examine current social issues such as climate change, extremism and terrorism, sexual abuse, racism, modern slavery, and COVID-19 and produce theological responses that serve the church and the public good.

 Upon completion graduates will be able to demonstrate the following attributes: